Work keeps changing, with remote teams, AI tools, and new ways of collaborating becoming the norm.

 The Top Skills Needed to Succeed in 2025 and Beyond

-Employers are increasingly prioritising candidates who can adapt to change, think critically, and communicate effectively in today’s workplace.
+In 2025, employers were increasingly prioritising candidates who could adapt to change, think critically, and communicate effectively.
 Research shows that soft skills contribute to 85% of career success, far surpassing technical expertise.
-These skills are essential now and in the future, so it’s important to start recognising and developing them.
+In 2026, these skills remain just as essential, but the emphasis has shifted to applying them in digital, hybrid, and AI‑augmented workplaces.

 Software: Developers with high EQ can work effectively within teams, manage stakeholder expectations, and navigate project challenges with empathy and resilience.

-Digital Marketing: Marketers use emotional intelligence to craft compelling messaging, understand customer needs, and adapt strategies based on audience sentiment.
+Digital Marketing: Marketers use ot to craft compelling messaging, understand customer needs, and adapt strategies based on audience sentiment.

 Infrastructure & Support: Support professionals benefit from EQ by handling customer frustrations empathetically, managing high-pressure situations, and maintaining professionalism.